25th anniversary for the CAMP!

 We are grateful for any donations received to help support the Center for American Music Preservation.

-These names have been added to the CAMP Honor Roll for their service to music:
+These names from the past century have been added to the CAMP Honor Roll for their music activities:

 Sister Ruth Mildred Barker